 VMware Site Recovery is deployed in a paired configuration, for example, protected/customer site and recovery/VMware Cloud on AWS site.
 This document will use the two terms interchangeably because either the customer site or VMware Cloud on AWS site can be either the protected or recovery sites.

-VMware Site Recovery and VMware vCenter Server as well as the workloads they are protecting require infrastructure services like DNS, DHCP and Active Directory.
+VMware Site Recovery and VMware vCenter Server and the workloads they protect require infrastructure services like DNS, DHCP, and Active Directory.
 These must be in place at both the protected and recovery sites.

-VMware Site Recovery supports protection for up to 1000 virtual machines, 250 recovery plan and is able to simultaneously run up to 10 recovery plans.
-Up to 250 virtual machines can be included in a single protection group and VMware Site Recovery supports up to 250 protection groups.
+VMware Site Recovery supports protection for up to 1500 virtual machines, and 250 recovery plans and can simultaneously run up to 10 recovery plans.
+Up to 250 virtual machines can be included in a single protection group, and VMware Site Recovery supports up to 250 protection groups.

 Though the most obvious use case for VMware Site Recovery is disaster recovery from one site to another, it can handle a number of different use cases and provide significant capability and flexibility to customers.
 For all use cases and situations, VMware Site Recovery supports non-disruptive testing of recovery plans in network and storage isolated environments.
 This provides for the ability to test disaster recovery, disaster avoidance, or planned migrations as frequently as desired to ensure confidence in the configuration and operation of recovery plans.